All Products

 x11vnc -display :1

-5. To allow VNC connections to the instance, log on to the ECS console, and in the security group of the instance, add a security group rule to allow inbound traffic on TCP port 5900.
+5. Log on to the ECS console and add a security group rule to the security group of the instance to allow inbound access on TCP port 5900.

-6. On your local machine, use a VNC client, such as VNC Viewer, to connect to the instance at <public_ip_address>:5900 and access the KDE desktop.
+6. On your local machine, use a VNC client such as VNC Viewer to connect to the instance at <public IP address of the instance>:5900 and access the KDE desktop.

-7. Use the glxinfo command to view the configurations supported by the current GRID driver.
+7. Use the glxinfo command to view the driver's supported configurations.

 1. Open a new SSH client terminal.